-It is anticipated that the majority of children will reach the assessment point of Year 2 expected, a smaller number of children will reach Year 2 exceeding, and a small number will be Year 2 emerging, or possibly Year 1 exceeding/expected/emerging.
+It is anticipated that the majority of children will reach the National Standard for Year 2, a smaller number of children will exceed this standard, and a small number will still be working towards it.

 Key Stage 2

 Lots of you may have heard of the expression ‘Secondary Ready’ as the standard children must achieve by the end of Year 6.
-The DfE have slightly distanced themselves from this phrase and are talking about children reaching the assessment point of Year 6 expected.
-Similar to Year 2 there will be some children who may be Year 6 exceeding and some children who are Year 6 emerging.
-There may also be a small number of children who are still working at a lower level e.g. Year 4/5 exceeding/expected/emerging.
+The DfE have slightly distanced themselves from this phrase and are talking about children reaching the National Standard for Year 6.
+Similar to Year 2 there will be some children who may be exceeding the standard and some children who are still working towards it.

 We hope that you find this guide useful to help you understand why assessment has changed and how assessment has changed.